Dootmaan/Dootmaan/README.md

 ### 👋 Hi there, I am Hongyi aka [Dotman]

-- Mainly focus on medical image analysis
+- Mainly focus on computational pathology & medical image analysis
 - Also interested in lightweight models and image reconstruction
 - Currently learning OpenXR development
 - Love all kinds of ball games 🏸🎾🏓